lighthouse-sean/technosheen23/README.md

 ## ⚠️ Using it as Your Portfolio

 As I'm making this repo public for all, you can easily get it and use it how you want.
 But, there is a must.
 You need to attribute me.
-You must leave alone the attribution under the copyright statement ("Created By Bart Zalewski").
+You must leave alone the attribution under the copyright statement ("Created By Sean Mahoney").

 In the beginning, I created this website only for myself, for portfolio purposes.
 Now, you can just download it and use it for your purposes.